XinhangYu/pui-lab-s22/hw8/readme.md

 - Sending me a message (the form works so feel free to send me actual message!)

 External tools:
-- Bootstrap 5
+- Bootstrap 5 because it delivers clear formatting.
+I used it with sass for customized styling so that I can choose a different theme than default bootstrap 5 colors
-- FormSumbit.co
+- FormSumbit.co becuase it helps with activating forms in html

 Iteration from HW7:
 - I have changed the project layout and added courses section from hw7.